Dherse/masterproef/content/4_phos.typ

 === AST lowering, type inference, and exhaustiveness checking <sec_ast_to_hir>

 As this point in the compilation pipeline, much of the initial complexity of the user's code has been removed, however many critical aspects of compiling the language have not been performed yet.
 Most notably with regards to type inference, type checking and exhaustiveness checking.
 These functions are all performed on the @hir, but at this point, the compiler still only has the @ast.
 Therefore, the first process in this step is to lower the @ast.
-Essentially, the compiler must transform the @ast into a lower level, simpler form of the code, called the @hir.
+Essentially, the compiler must transform the @ast into a lower-level, simpler form of the code, called the @hir.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))